 BP Credit Card Review

-Rebate Formula - The Chase BP Visa® Card allows you to earn 5% rebates when you make purchases at BP Amoco stations.
+Old Rebate Formula - Like we mentioned earlier, this card used to give card holders cash back on a percentage terms1.
+Before the latest changes, you could earn 5% rebates when you make purchases at BP Amoco stations.
 Furthermore, you will earn a 2% rebate on every $1.00 of net purchases made at retail establishments that classify their merchant location for Visa/MasterCard as Dining (excluding retail establishments classified as Fast Food Restaurants), Airline, Auto Rental, or Lodging and a 1% rebate on all other net purchases.
-You can earn unlimited rebates.
+You can also earn unlimited rebates.

 BP Visa Credit Card Peer Comparison

 Comparing gas cards is a pretty interesting exercise.
 And the reason is because though most gas cards have now gone to the cents per gallon savings formula, there are still a couple that are still clinging on to the percentage of spending formula.
 Furthermore, there are non-station affiliated cash back cards that will either allow you to earn cash back or reward points at any stations.

 Let's start by looking other station affinity cards.
 The base earning rate of this card is 15 cents per gallon for BP gasoline and there is no tier or spending thresholds to earn this.
 15 cents puts it in the upper bracket of the range among it's peers.
 For example, the Shell MasterCard lets you earn 20 cents per gallon, but only if you spend $2,499 a month or more, Spend less than that and you earn less.
 The Marathon Visa will allow you to earn 25 cents per gallon if you spend more than $1,000 a month on the card, 15 cents per gallon when you spending is between $500 and $999, and 5 cents a gallon when you card spending is less than $500.
 ExxonMobile's card also allows you to earn 15 cents per gallon.